analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 title-image: https://c3.staticflickr.com/9/8758/28313987266_ba74305ee9_o.jpg
 ---

 Back in late 2013, Sony surprised the photography world with the release of the Sony Alpha α7, a remarkable mirrorless camera with interchangeable lenses and a top-of-the-line, 24-MP Full Frame sensor.

-One year later, the second-generation α7 bodies were released, including features like in-body image stabilization (IBIS), better electronic viewfinders, and more robust builds that are now standard across all models.
+Since then, the company has continued to releas a steady stream of superb camera bodies for the E-mount system every few months, in both Full Frame and APS-C flavors.

 As great as Sony’s camera bodies are, however, the true value of a camera system is measured by its lenses and by that measure, the Full Frame E-mount system is still young.
 However, in under three years, Sony has done a remarkable job of covering the most important bases.